OpenOrienteering/mapper/INSTALL.md

 (The deb target works around some issues with CMake's DEB generator.)

-## Compiling on Mac OS X
+## Compiling on OS X

-The supported compiler is clang from the Command Line Tools for Xcode - November 2012 (from Apple, tested with the package for OS X Lion).
-The January 2013 package is not able to compile to Qt 5.0.0/5.0.1, due to a Qt bug.
+The supported compiler is clang from the Command Line Tools for Xcode.
+XCode 7.0.1 and the accompanying command line tools are known to work.

 Now create a build directory, e.g. as subdirectory build in the source directory, and change to that directory.
 In the build directory, configure